 It’s important to note that if you water your container plants over, and over again the soil will leach out the nutrients it needs to thrive.

-> If you want great looking container plants year-round you should feed them bi-weekly, or at the very least once per month during the spring, summer, and fall season.
+If you want great-looking container plants year-round you should feed them bi-weekly, or at the very least once per month during the spring, summer, and fall seasons.

-> Most Nitrogen-based fertilizers are used for plant growth, and the water-soluble are the best type.
+Most Nitrogen-based fertilizers are used for plant growth, and the water-soluble are the best type.
 Grow-More and Miracle Grow water-soluble fertilizers work best.

 However, slow-release granular fertilizer is also good as it will slowly release nutrients into the soil throughout the growing seasons.
 I recommend this type of fertilizer for folks who aren’t always around to feed their plants.

 As you water your containers from the top the dissolved nitrogen is leaving the container from the bottom.
 You can also use a fish-emulsion liquid fertilizer with seaweed to provide all the trace nutrients plants require and I recommend it highly.
 Yes, it takes a little more time and effort but again highly recommended.